UW-GDA/Project_Chelanigans/README.md

 ## Team: Jason MacDonald

 ## Short summary
-During the 2021 Pacific Northwest heatwave from June 22 to July 2, I hypothesize that the glaciers which feed Lake Chelan underwent a rapid melt event.
+During the 2021 Pacific Northwest heatwave from June 22 to July 2, the glaciers which feed Lake Chelan likely underwent some level of rapid melt event.
 When such an event occurs, fine grained sediment, called glacial flour, will be transported with the meltwater to the lake [2].
 This causes the lake to be cloudy which blocks light attenuation, disrupting several biotic processes [2][3][4].
 This study will attempt to quantify the abundance of glacial till turbidity within a glacially fed lake; before, during, and after a presumed rapid glacial melt event.

 ## Background

 Lake Chelan is located on the eastern slopes of the North Cascades.
 The slow ebb and flow of glaciers across millenia is the incredible force that formed the third deepest freshwater lake in the United States.
 This unique origin separates Lake Chelan into two basins: the Lucerne Basin to the northwest, and the Wapato Basin to the southeast.
-Figure 1 below shows the Lucerne Basin which encompasses the upper ~75% of the lake's reach and is much deeper than the Wapato Basin, reaching a maximum depth of 1486 ft.
+Figure 2 below shows the Lucerne Basin which encompasses the upper ~75% of the lake's reach and is much deeper than the Wapato Basin, reaching a maximum depth of 1486 ft.
 The Wapato Basin is much more shallow, with an average depth of 190 ft.
 [5]

 ![ full-expanse, natural-color-composition map 2021-07-11 ](./output/chelan_1_site-exploration/full/natural-color-comp_2021-07-11.png " full-expanse, natural-color-composition map 2021-07-11 ")
 <figcaption align = "left"><b>Fig.2 - Natural-color composition locale map for Lucerne Basin, Lake Chelan, WA (2021-07-11).</b></figcaption>